 Call us to confirm whether your healthcare service is eligible for cover and the conditions that apply.
-You need to provide estimated charges from your health services provider, we can then inform you of your level of cover (including any excess payable by you) and whether or not the estimated charges exceed policy limits or reasonable charges for your intended healthcare service.
+You need to provide estimated charges from your health services provider, we can then inform you of your level of cover and whether or not the estimated charges exceed the policy limits for your intended healthcare service.